-This article is dedicated to 3D artists and designers who would like to create and customise a 3D Room optimized for Wonda in third party programs like Blender.
+This article is dedicated to 3D artists and designers who would like to create and customize a 3D Room optimized for Wonda in third party programs like Blender.

-(For a general overview of the process of importing a room in Wonda, please read this article)
+For a general overview of how to import a room in Wonda, please read this article.

 About Rendering and format

-Wonda is relying on three.js which is a JavaScript library used to create and display animated 3D computer graphics in the browser using WebGL.
+Wonda is relying on Three.js, a JavaScript library used to create and display animated 3D graphics in the browser using WebGL.
 We support both glb and gltf formats.

 General Recommendation